 Texture files for both OBJ and glTF should be .jpg or .png with a resolution power of 2.
 This means the following are okay:

 Working With Images

-Images for STEEM and dlux posts.
+Images for HIVE and dlux posts.

 Posting through dlux includes both traditional 16x9 rectangular images for all front ends, and 360 equirectangular images for portal preview images in VR on dlux.

 16x9 Images can be captured inside an A-Frame scene by pressing ctl-alt-s

 360 Images can be captured inside an A-Frame scene by pressing ctl-alt-shift-s